These Terms and Conditions govern all auction sales conducted by Charleston’s Fine Art Auctions Pty Limited ABN 68 079 537 670 (“CA” or “auctioneer“).

 8. Passing of risk and retention of title – As from the fall of the hammer all risks in relation to the Lot passes to the successful purchaser notwithstanding that the title to the Lot sold remains with the owner until such time as payment for the Lot has been made in full.
 The auctioneer does not provide insurance cover for purchasers.
 Purchasers should arrange their own “all risks” insurance cover with effect immediately after the auction.

-9. Method of Payment – Payment is to be made on Monday September 28th by 3pm latest.
+9. Method of Payment – Payment is to be made by Monday January 31st by 1pm latest.
 An invoice will be emailed to successful purchasers on Sunday night.
 Payment is to be made by EFT (use your surname as the transaction reference and email payment confirmation to firstname.lastname@example.org), Visa, MasterCard, American Express (call 02 9318 2680 to make credit card payment over the phone).
 Payment cannot be made on pick up.
 If payment is made by electronic funds transfer the auctioneer has the discretion to hold the merchandise until the funds has been verified.
+If payment is not received by 1pm Monday January 31st, you authorise Charleston's FIne Art Auctions to charge your credit card for the full amount invoiced.

 10. Penalty Interest – If a purchaser fails to pay for a Lot by the due date then penalty interest at the rate of 17% per annum will be charged on the unpaid balance until paid in full.
 Such interest shall be calculated on a daily basis.